geodynamics/pylith/docs/user/examples/subduction-3d/step01-axialdisp.md

 * `pylithapp.metadata` Metadata for this simulation.
 Even when the author and version are the same for all simulations in a directory, we prefer to keep that metadata in each simulation file as a reminder to keep it up-to-date for each simulation.
 * `pylithapp` Parameters defining where to write the output.
-* `pylithapp.problem` Parameters for the solution field with displacement and Lagrange multiplier subfields.
+* `pylithapp.problem.bc` Parameters for describing the boundary conditions that override the defaults.

 We override the parameters for the Dirichlet displacement boundary conditions on the -x and +x boundaries.
 We replace the `ZeroDB` spatial database for zero displacement values with a `UniformDB` to impose axial compression with 2.0 m of displacement on the two boundaries.